Sion Build Guide by totalimmortal

 The Laning Phase

-With AP Sion you can go top or mid.
-Lately I've favored mid as it provides more gank opportunities.
-In an ideal lane you should be up against a champion that cannot easily use hard CC to stop you from using Death's Caress.
+In an ideal lane you should be up against a champion that cannot easily use hard CC or burst to stop you from using Death's Caress.
 Ryze is an example of this kind of champion.

 Early game you'll want to refrain from pushing, which can be tricky if you use Death's Caress a lot.
 My advice is to use Death's Caress more as a shield than a nuke, detonating away from most enemy minions.
 Killing a few with the burst isn't a bad thing, you still need farm after all.
-Keep up this no-pushing tactic until you've gotten enough farm for some AP and Boots of Mobility.
+Keep up this no-pushing tactic until you've gotten enough farm for some AP and Mobility Boots.

 Now that you're fast, you can begin ganking with force.
 There are two ways that you can make yourself available for ganking.